jmf-mordis/asynckafka/README.rst

 Logging
 #######

-Asynckafka uses the standard logging library, the logger name is ""asynckafka".
+Asynckafka uses the standard logging library, the logger name is "asynckafka".

 For enable it to stdout is enough with::